glenak1911/pythonExamples/README.md

 pythonExamples
 ==============

-python examples worked from Python The Hard Way
+Python examples worked from Python The Hard Way v3